Estates managers make sure that our hospitals and other sites are the safest and best possible places to be for patients, staff and visitors.

 - controlling budgets

-Estates managers in the NHS work standard hours of around 37.5 a week.
+Estates managers working in the NHS are paid at band 7 of the Agenda for Change (AfC) pay system.
+With further training and experience, you could apply for more senior positions up to band 9.
+You'll work standard hours of around 37.5 a week.
 The job may involve attending meetings or events in the evenings or at weekends.

-With experience, estates managers can progress to become senior managers such as area managers or directors.
+With experience, you can progress to become a senior manger such as and area manager or estates director.